griimnak/Hare-API/README.md

 <?php
 require_once ('../path/to/hare.php');

-// create api instance
+// create api instance (conf path relative to hare.php)
 $api = Hare("path/to/config.php");
-// (path relative to hare.php)

-// add resources!
+// add resources
-//      Method GET or POST    Url      Class
 $api->add_resource('GET', '/url, 'ResourceClass');
 // ('ResourceClass'.php loads from 'resources_path' in config.php)

-// Or do it with a raw class and import it your way
+// (Or do it with a raw class and import it your way)
 $api->add_resource('GET', '/url', new ResourceClass());

 // When done, prepare request